MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping

 \subsection{Memory Encoding via Random Projection}

-Inspired by the analysis of the brain network structure \cite{bassett2017network}, which contains highly connected hub nodes as well as sparse linked ones, we adopt a hybrid network topology in EMN including three types of nodes: entrance nodes, hub nodes, and bridging nodes.
+Inspired by the analysis of the brain network structure \cite{bassett2017network}, which contains highly connected hub nodes as well as sparsely linked ones, we adopt a hybrid network topology in MemFlow that includes three types of nodes: entrance nodes, hub nodes, and bridging nodes.
 As shown in Fig. \ref{fig:overview}, the entrance nodes accept the input features and are densely connected to the hub nodes.
-The bridging nodes are randomly and sparsely connected by all of the other nodes.
-The edges are all directed and the weights on all edges are randomly initialized in the range $[-1,1]$.
+The bridging nodes are randomly and sparsely connected to all other nodes.
+The edges are all directed, and the weights on all edges are randomly initialized in the range $[-1,1]$.

-After the features are fed to the entrance nodes, the signals are propagated in the network through the edges in multiple rounds.
-Each node accumulates the incoming signals and is activated intermittently to form the impulse-like output to mimic the spiking activity in brains:

-Here $h_{i,t}$ and $o_{i,t}(0 \leq i < N)$ indicate the hidden state and output value individually of the $i^{th}$ node in EMN.
-In the $t^{th} (0 \leq t \leq T)$ round of propagation, the signals collected from the predecessor neighbors are accumulated in the hidden state on each node as shown in Eq (\ref{eq3-1-1}), where the node $j$ is the predecessor neighbor of the node $i$, and $W_{ji}$ is the weight of the edge from $j$ to $i$.
+After the features are fed to the entrance nodes, the signals are propagated through the edges in the network over multiple rounds.
+Each node accumulates the incoming signals and is activated intermittently to form the spiking output as follows: Here $h_{i,t}$ and $o_{i,t}(0 \leq i < N)$ indicate the hidden state and output value, respectively, of the $i^{th}$ node in MemFlow.
+In the $t^{th} (0 \leq t \leq T)$ round of propagation, the signals collected from the predecessor neighbors are accumulated in the hidden state on each node, as shown in Eq (\ref{eq3-1-1}), where the node $j$ is the predecessor neighbor of the node $i$, and $W_{ji}$ is the weight of the edge from $j$ to $i$.